-11. Assignment
+11 Assignment

-- d.
-Existing radio frequency spectrum licences for the use of the band will be amended to align with the destination frequency band in accordance with regulation 6 of the Radio Frequency Migration Regulations 2013. - e.
-This RFSAP shall be repealed once the incumbent spectrum licensee in the band clears the band, and its Radio Frequency Spectrum Licence has been amended.
+- 11.1 Existing radio frequency spectrum licences for the use of the band will be amended to align with the destination frequency band in accordance with Regulation 6 of the Radio Frequency Migration Regulations 2013 - 11.2 This RFSAP shall be repealed once the incumbent spectrum licensee in the band clears the band, and its Radio Frequency Spectrum Licence has been amended.

-12. Radio Frequency Clearance and Migration
+12 Radio Frequency Clearance and Migration

-- a.
-Since this IMT850 RFSAP will be repealed, all existing transmissions from 825 to 830 MHz paired with 870 to 875 MHz band should be cleared.
-The Authority understands that the sole licensee in this band has already switched off its network in the IMT850 band, and therefore the spectrum is currently already unutilised. - The current licensee in the band should therefore fully clear the band by the 31st of March 2024. - c.
-Following on from Section 9.1 (i.e., End of Transitional Arrangements), all broadcasting licences will be revoked by the Authority as of the 1st of April 2023. - d.
-The Authority proposes that as of 1st of April 2024, the sole licensee of this IMT 850 MHz band is assigned the 2 x 5 MHz spectrum in the IMT 900 MHz band as depicted in Figure 2.
+- 12.1 Since this IMT850 RFSAP will be repealed, all existing transmissions from 825 to 830 MHz paired with 870 to 875 MHz band should be cleared.
+The Authority understands that the sole licensee in this band has already switched off its network in the IMT850 band, and therefore the spectrum is currently already unutilised. - 12.2 The current licensee in the band should fully clear the band by the 31st of March 2024. - 12.3 Following on from Section 9.1 (i.e., End of Transitional Arrangements), all Broadcasting licences were revoked by the Authority as of the 1st of April 2023. - 12.4 After the 2nd Consultation on the Draft Assignment Plan for this band 14, the Authority has decided that as of 1st of April 2024 the sole licensee of this IMT850 band is assigned the 2 x 5 MHz spectrum in the IMT900 band as depicted in Figure 2.